sipos/Promethean_ActiveConnect/README.md

 ## Plans

-I plan to try other beginner friendly distros, or ones I am curious about (elementary OS, MX Linux and Nitrux, perhaps NixOS (which is not particularly beginner friendly)), and Windows 10 or 11, before eventually installing Gentoo, my preferred distro (which I do not recommend, especially if you are not an experienced Linux user who likes understanding what is happening under the hood and values flexibility over simplicity - people who should use Gentoo are the people who will do so despite recommendations against it, so it doesn't need to be recommended, but I love it).
+I plan to try other beginner friendly distros, or ones I am curious about (other Linux Mint Editions, MX Linux and Nitrux, document trying Debian and Gentoo to compare performance, perhaps a KDE based distro, and perhaps try NixOS (which is not particularly beginner friendly)), and Windows 10 or 11, before eventually installing Gentoo, my preferred distro (which I do not recommend, especially if you are not an experienced Linux user who likes understanding what is happening under the hood and values flexibility over simplicity - people who should use Gentoo are the people who will do so despite recommendations against it, so it doesn't need to be recommended, but I love it).

 I plan to install Gentoo, either primarily using packages from the Gentoo binhost, or building them in the cloud on my own virtual binhost, and use the device as a media centre machine.
 XBMC or similar might be a good fit for this, but I plan to use Gentoo and develop my own media centre environment, because that seems more fun.